-Even though floating has been around since the 1950’s, this might be the first time you’re hearing about it, so let me remove some of the mystery.
+Even though floating has been around since the 1950’s, this might be the first time you’re hearing about it float therapy, so let me remove some of the mystery.

 After you lie down on your back in the water, the timer automatically lowers the lights until you are in complete darkness and silence.
 Then what?

-Results for the Body: Athletic Training, Easing Pain & Treating Chronic Disease
+Results for the Body: Athletic Training, Easing Pain, and Treating Chronic Disease

-As an athlete, you put a lot of stress on your body.
+As an athlete or an active person, you put a lot of stress on your body.
 You tear tissue and throw your alignment out of whack.
 Your muscles and joints become inflamed.
 Your body needs to heal—and quickly—if you’re training for a race or working hard to get into optimal shape.

 Here’s how floating helps athletes, chronic pain sufferers, and those dealing with diseases like cancer, diabetes, and obesity.